averms/ccombine/README.md

 simply download [`ccombine.py`][ccom].
 The only requirement is Python 3.7 and its standard library.

 If you need 3.6 compatibility see the python36-compat branch.
+Note that it is often rebased and force-pushed.

 [sfl]: https://github.com/nothings/stb#why-single-file-headers
 [je]: https://jvns.ca/blog/2019/10/28/sqlite-is-really-easy-to-compile/